-For years Newquay has been one of the UK’s most popular beach destinations.
+For decades Newquay has been one of the UK’s most popular beach destinations.

 Last time I visited, it was quite obvious that the town was consciously trying to shed its party image.
 A lot of the most popular clubs aren’t even there anymore.
 They’ve been replaced by a pleasing mix of bistros, bakeries and boutique hotels.
 Basically, Newquay has reinvented itself and it is now one of the most popular spots in Cornwall.